v4rshi/v4rshi.github.io/seasons_eda.md

 I chose to pay the closest attention to 2020, 2023, and 2024 and see how they compared to one another.
 The rationale is as follows:

-a.
-2020 was the year of the pandemic
+- 2020 was the year of the pandemic
   <img src="attributes20.png?raw=true" width="1000" class="zoom"/>
-b.
-2023 was the year I got married
+- 2023 was the year I got married
   <img src="attributes23.png?raw=true" width="1000" class="zoom"/>
-c.
-2024 was the year I was stuck without a job in a bad market
+- 2024 was the year I was stuck without a job in a bad market
   <img src="attributes24.png?raw=true" width="1000" class="zoom"/>

 To avoid crowding this page with more graphs because I did also break each year down into seasons to see any seasonal trends too, I will summarize the observations below: